maratai/craftery/games/games_tabletop_roleplaying.md

 - *The Lost and the Jammed: High lethality gungeoncrawling*.
 Interesting revolver-inspired (graphically, anyway) "dice chain" mechanic in a science fantasy postapocalyptic gunslinger setting.
 - *On the Way to Chrysopoeia* by Morgane Reynier.
 A lyrical epistolary game.
 - *Power Kill/Puppetland*.
 A twofer by John Tynes, 1996. *Power Kill* is notably a metagame commenting scathingly on the "murder hobo" strand of gaming arising from e.g. Dungeons & Dragons.
 Tynes has generously made [*Power Kill* available online](https://johntynes.com/revland2000/rl_powerkill.html); *Puppetland* has a revised edition.
+- *Ten Candles* by Stephen Dewey.
+Post-apocalyptic horror that incorporates ritual to build atmosphere.
 - *Tiny Frontiers* by Alan Bahr.

 # FATE